dmcginley/project2-chart-my-data/README.md

 ## Wireframe

 ## Who is this website for
-If you have some data you'd like to visualise...
+If you have some data (a CSV file) you'd like to visualise...
+Display chart data to better understand your data trends in the chart that you otherwise wouldn't see.
+People wishing to view either bar charts, stacked bar charts or line charts.
+People wishing to see multiple data rows, as the website can pull in all the data.

 ## Technologies Used